If you can’t find your question below, contact us and we will be happy to help!

 There are a variety of proofing options available for offset printing.

 Prepress proofs are viewed before the full run has printed.
 These proofs include PDF proofs, content proofs, and color contract proofs.
-Color contract proofs are digital proofs that are color accurate and are available for both covers and 4-color interiors.

 What is the turnaround for offset printing?

 The standard turnaround for offset jobs in North America is 4-5 weeks for production and 1 week for shipping.
-However, the schedule can vary widely depending on the printer’s load, time of year, complexity of the project, and your time spent reviewing/approving proofs.
+However, the schedule can vary widely depending on the printer’s workload, time of year, complexity of the project, and your time spent reviewing/approving proofs.

 The standard turnaround for offset jobs overseas is 3-5 months.

 Certainly.
 Because we quote with multiple vendors, we’ll need to have the project quoted first so we can send you a representative sample from the final offset printer.